 If the local environment has the potential for high concentrations of hydrocarbons, consideration should be given to analyzing the oxygen flowing to the BAHX to ensure that the hydrocarbons are within the design limits.
-Of special concern are sources that can vent very high concentrations for short durations such as emergency vents or relief valves.
+Sources that can vent very high concentrations for short durations such as emergency vents or relief valves are of special concern.
 Common locations to measure the hydrocarbon concentration are the main air compressor outlet, the PPU outlet, the LP column reboiler sump, or the BAHX inlet.